 From the Center for Immigration Studies, here.

-The text of the U.S. Citizens Act of 2021, formally submitted to the House on Feburary 18,is here.
+The text of the U.S. Citizenship Act of 2021, formally submitted to the House on Feburary 18,is here.

 The NY Times‘ thumbnail sketch of the bill: “It would allow virtually all undocumented immigrants to eventually apply for citizenship; increase legal immigration; add measures to secure ports of entry and speed processing of asylum seekers; and invest $4 billion in the economies of Central American countries to reduce migration.”